superhi/venue/README.md

 * `rails db:seed`
 * `rails server`

 You can edit the code to fit!
+The code is fully commented

 ## To set up the secrets